About Me

 I did my PhD at The Australian National University in Canberra, Australia on lizard brain anatomy and evolution under the supervision of Prof. Scott Keogh.
 I was co-supervised by Assoc.
 Prof. Martin Whiting at Macquarie University in Sydney.
 My thesis was titled "Structure and Evolution of Dragon Brains" and can be viewed for free here.

 I completed my undergraduate degree at McGill University in Montreal, Canada.
-I was passionate about both neuroscience and animal biology throughout my degree and I ended up graduating with majors in both neuroscience and biology.
+I was passionate about both neuroscience and animal biology throughout my degree and I ended up graduating with a double major in both topics.